Building-ML-Pipelines/building-machine-learning-pipelines/README.md

 ### Data privacy
 Chapter 14.
 Code for training a differentially private version of the demo project.
 Note that the TF-Privacy module only supports TF 1.x as of June 2020.

+## Version notes

+- As of 9/14/20, TFX does not support Python 3.8